gabealvss/gabealvss/README.md

 #### Here you can find more about me:

 - 🏡 Currently living in Porto Alegre, RS - Brazil
-- 👨‍💻 Working as a independent Full Stack Developer/SWE.
+- 👨‍💻 Working as a Back-End Developer/SWE at LOUD.gg / Dropull.
 - 🎮 Worked on two Steam games (Zombies Beyond Me) as a SWE.
 - 🤝 Collaborating on projects whenever I can.
 - ⚡ Fun fact: Gabe can't work without music (and a good cup o' coffee).